buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 - Environment: The PoC is implemented on a Kubernetes environment to enable automation and easy deployment for testing
-- "Automation": A Kubernetes operator, written in .NET (F\#) with the "Dotnet Operator SDK"^[<https://github.com/buehler/dotnet-operator-sdk>]
+- "Automation": A Kubernetes operator, written in .NET (C\#) with the "Dotnet Operator SDK"^[<https://github.com/buehler/dotnet-operator-sdk>]
 - "Proxy": Envoy proxy which gets the needed configuration injected as Kubernetes ConfigMap file